Nahum Stutchkoff: Select publications

+Written estate

-Stutchkoff's abatement is kept in the New York Public Library (New York City), the YIVO Institute for Jewish Research (New York City), the Library of Congress (Washington, D.C.), and the American Folklife Center (Washington, D.C.).
+Stutchkoff's written estate is kept in the New York Public Library (New York City), the YIVO Institute for Jewish Research (New York City), the Library of Congress (Washington, D.C.), and the American Folklife Center (Washington, D.C.).

 While the scripts for the radio programs still largely exist, only a few audio files have survived time.
 They were retrieved by the Yiddish Radio Project (under the direction of Henry Sapoznik) and are partly available on www.yiddishradioproject.org.